isomerpages/ogp-isomer/_about-isomer/Who uses Isomer.md

 - [smartnation.gov.sg](https://www.smartnation.gov.sg/)

 ### Isomer in action – covid.gov.sg
-During the Omicron wave of COVID-19 in Singapore, the OGP team used Isomer to set up *covid.gov.sg*, a microsite that housed all information regarding health protocols and next steps.
-The site was hosted outside of the main MOH corporate website to allow for more targeted information.
+During the Omicron wave of COVID-19 in Singapore, Isomer was used to quickly set up *covid.gov.sg*.
+It's a microsite that provides information on health protocols and next steps.

-**With Isomer, the team was able to set up, populate, and launch *covid.gov.sg* within just 4 days.** They used embedded CheckFirst checkers, FormSG forms, and an AskGov FAQ to divert people to appropriate information based on their particular situation, in a self-serve manner.
+**The site was set up, populated, and launched within just 4 days.** It featured CheckFirst checkers that visitors could fill out.
+Based on their situation, they would be redirected to pages with the appropriate protocol to follow.
+The site also featured links to an AskGov FAQ for further information.
+This empowered site visitors to self-serve complex information.

 The website received 1 million visitors in its first month and was featured on all following COVID-19 communication channels, including print and digital media. **It received good feedback on its speed of updates on changing protocols, as well as its user-friendliness and ease-of-use in finding critical information.**

 Isomer was also used to build website pages for other COVID-19 campaigns, such as *sgunited.gov.sg* and *safetravel.ica.gov.sg*. **Instead of waiting months for government procurement, Isomer allowed government agencies to build these websites in as little as 1.5 days,** ensuring that citizens received the latest information about the constantly evolving COVID-19 situation.

 *covid.gov.sg* was live from September 27, 2021, to February 13, 2023.